 His other research interest is in ocular infection.
 The current project is looking at innate immunity in the eye, in particular the role of mannin-binding lectin (MBL) in initiating the complement cascade.

 Dr Thomas Edwards’ research looks at the potential of gene therapy to cure inherited retinal diseases.
 His research aims to establish the infrastructure and knowledge base necessary to develop treatments that may halt or partially reverse some inherited causes of blindness.

 His research has been supported by an ORIA grant and he’s the recipient of the University of Melbourne Annemarie Manciewicz-Zeldin Fellowship.

 Professor Robyn Guymer AM

 Head, Macular Research and Deputy Director, CERA

-Prof Guymer is on several advisory boards, is the clinical program leader and on the scientific leadership team of Bionic Vision Australia and is part of the Mactel consortium and Beckman AMD initiative in the USA.
-She is currently investigating new strategies for treating early stage disease with a nanosecond laser and is working to identify novel imaging and functional biomarkers and surrogate endpoints to allow efficacy of interventions to be determined.
-She is a member of the Macular Society and a founding fellow of the Australian Academy of Health and Medical Sciences.
+She is currently investigating new strategies for treating early stages of AMD with a nanosecond laser and is working to identify novel imaging and functional biomarkers and surrogate endpoints to improve the feasibility of conducting early intervention trials.
+She is a member of the Macular Society and an inaugural fellow of the Australian Academy of Health and Medical Sciences.